-Extant Aerospace Acquisitions-For the fiscal year ended September 30, 2022, the Company's Extant Aerospace subsidiary, which is included in TransDigm's Power & Control segment, completed a series of acquisitions of substantially all of the assets and technical data rights of certain product lines, each meeting the definition of a business, for a total purchase price of \$88 million, of which \$78 million was paid via existing cash on hand and \$10 million was accrued as a component of accrued and other current liabilities in the consolidated balance sheet as of September 30, 2022.
-The allocation of the purchase prices is preliminary and will likely change in future periods as fair value estimates of the assets acquired and liabilities assumed are finalized.
-The Company expects that all of the approximately \$57 million of goodwill and all of the approximately \$37 million of other intangible assets recognized for the acquisitions will be deductible for tax purposes over 15 years.
-Pro forma net sales and results of operations for the acquisitions, had they occurred at the beginning of the fiscal years ended September 30, 2022 or September 30, 2021, are not material and, accordingly, are not provided.
-Acquisitions completed by the Company's Extant Aerospace subsidiary in fiscal 2021 and fiscal 2020 were not material.
+Extant Aerospace Acquisitions-For the fiscal year ended September 30, 2023, the Company's Extant Aerospace subsidiary, which is included within TransDigm's Power & Control segment, completed a series of acquisitions of substantially all of the assets and technical data rights of certain product lines, each meeting the definition of a business, for a total purchase price of \$24 million.
+The allocation of the purchase price remains preliminary and will likely change, though not materially, in future periods up to the expiration of the respective one year measurement period as fair value estimates of the assets acquired and liabilities assumed are finalized.
+The Company expects that all of the approximately \$12 million of goodwill and \$6 million of other intangible assets recognized for the acquisitions will be deductible for tax purposes over 15 years.